How Do You Stop Debt Collector Harassment?

 Debt Collector Harassment

-Harassment can happen in many ways, but it essentially boils down to debt collectors oppressing, abusing, or harassing you or anyone else they contact.
-Have some of these examples of debt harassment below impacted you as well?
+Harassment can happen in many ways, but it boils down to debt collectors oppressing, abusing, or harassing you.
+An experienced attorney can help you identify your options if some of these examples apply to your situation:

 • Calling you without letting you know who they are or what they want

-• Repetitive phone calls that are meant to annoy or abuse the person they are calling
+• Repetitive phone calls to annoy or abuse debtors

 • Publishing lists on a public forum of people who have not paid their debts